 6. The Program pays additional reimbursement for unit dose dispensing systems of dispensing drugs.
 DMAS defines its unit dose dispensing system coverage consistent with that of the Board of Pharmacy of the Department of Health Professions (18VAC110-20-420).
 This service is paid only for patients residing in nursing facilities.
 Reimbursements are based on the allowed payments described above plus the unit dose per capita fee to be calculated by DMAS' fiscal agent based on monthly per nursing home resident service per pharmacy provider.
 Only one service fee per month may be paid to the pharmacy for each patient receiving unit dose dispensing services.
 The maximum allowed drug cost for specific multiple source drugs will be the lesser of subdivisions 1 through 4 of this section as applicable.
-Multi-source drugs, as identified by the state agency or CMS' upper limits as applicable.
 All other drugs will be reimbursed at drug costs not to exceed the estimated acquisition cost determined by the state agency.
 The original per capita fee shall be determined by a DMAS analysis of costs related to such dispensing, and shall be reevaluated at periodic intervals for appropriate adjustment.
 The unit dose dispensing fee is \$5.00 per recipient per month per pharmacy provider.